microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 However, it is possible for trace messages from one Module to overwrite trace messages from another Module.
-In these cases, it is useful to use the custom IFR feature, provided by WDF for kernel mode drivers to create separate trace buffers for each Module.
+In these cases, it is useful to use the custom IFR feature, provided by WDF for Kernel-mode drivers to create separate trace buffers for each Module.
 This can be easily done in DMF by setting a non-zero value for the InFlightRecorderSize field in the Module's descriptor while creating the Module.